Deep-Symmetry/carabiner/README.md

     source=Notarized Developer ID
     origin=Developer ID Application: Deep Symmetry, LLC (9M6LKU948Y)

-If you're curious, this seems to be why it won't work from the Finder:
+If you&rsquo;re curious, this seems to be why it won&rsquo;t work from the Finder:

     > spctl --assess --type exec -vv Carabiner
     Carabiner: rejected (the code is valid but does not seem to be an app) origin=Developer ID Application: Deep Symmetry, LLC (9M6LKU948Y)

-So it's recognized as validly signed, but doesn't think it should be launchable because it's not an application bundle.
-That's true, it's a simple executable file, and the Finder is happy to use Terminal to launch those if they weren't downloaded, but not (so far) if they were.
-Hopefully a future macOS update will fix this.
+So it&rsquo;s recognized as validly signed, but doesn&rsquo;t think it should be launchable because it&rsquo;s not an application bundle.
+That&rsquo;s true, it&rsquo;s a simple executable file, and the Finder is happy to use Terminal to launch those if they weren&rsquo;t downloaded, but not (so far) if they were.
+We hoped a future macOS update would fix this, but since it&rsquo;s still true in Ventura, we&rsquo;re not holding our breath.

 If you downloaded an unsigned or modified copy, not even Terminal will let you run it in Catalina, and will offer to move it to the trash for